In the EU, time tracking is now a must – new ruling states

 How to implement time tracking in your company?

-It’s not specifically defined what time tracking systems employers must use.
+Neither the directive, nor the ruling specify what time tracking systems employers must use.
 Theoretically, this can be punching in and punching out on arrival and departure, manually filling out spreadsheets, or simply writing down your arrival, breaks and leaving time on a piece of paper.

 Want to keep your employees happy?